bmartino1/Docker-Bitcoin-Core-GUI/README.md

 # ATM: Working debain 12 instance and bitcoin v27
-This has been forked and edited to meet my needs.
+This has been forked and updated/edited to meet my needs.
 Your needs may be different.
 This is not my work but expanded upon to make a working instance for myself.
 You are free to edit and make changes as long as you follow the orginal creators license.

 docker pull bmmbmm01/bitcoin-core-gui:27.0-debian12
 or